suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Introduction

-AES-CBC is a non AEAD cipher, provides confidentiality but no integrity protection.
+AES-CBC is a non-AEAD cipher, provides confidentiality but no integrity protection.
 In AES-CBC, a single IV is used for encryption of firmware belonging to a single sector, since individual AES blocks are chained together, as shown in {{aes-cbc-fig}}.
 The numbering  of sectors in a slot MUST start with zero (0) and MUST increase by one with